Straight-Path-Solutions/sp_CheckTempdb/README.md

 **@UsagePercent** - the default for this is 50, which means it will check to see if any data or log files have more than 50% usage.
 Use this to check for unusually high activity in tempdb, or an open transaction that is causing excessive usage of tempdb.<p>

-**@BackupType** - the default results include information for all three kinds of backups, but use this parameter if you have a specific type of backup that you are reviewing.
-Use “F” for full backups, “D” for differential backups, and “T” for transaction log backups.
-Using this parameter can also greatly reduce the results.<p>

 **@AvgReadStallMs** - the default is 20, which means it will return information for any tempdb file that has an average read stall value greater than 20 milliseconds.
 Use this to check for excessive tempdb reads and/or possible storge issues.<p>

 **@AvgWriteStallMs** - the default is 20, which means it will return information for any tempdb file that has an average write stall value greater than 20 milliseconds.
 Use this to check for excessive tempdb reads and/or possible storge issues.<p>